Of all the buzzwords out there for marketing, ‘Growth Hacking’, is the one I hate the most.

-Part of the promotion section would be to engage in various PR activities to prove the value in what you’re selling.
-This is where you will provide physical evidence such as a free sample to a reviewer or blogger for their feedback etc.
+Part of the promotion section would be to engage in various PR activities to prove the value of what you’re selling.
+This is where you will provide physical evidence such as free samples to a reviewer or blogger for their feedback etc.

 The misplacement of marketing